BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 # Minimal Information about RxJS

-> **Observables are a unified API for pull and push-based collections
+> **Observables are a unified API for pull- and push-based collections,
 that can be composed in a functional way**

 As this sentence is maybe not trivial to understand let me split it into two pieces, unified API and functional composition.